 Another great way of sharing files between computers is by connecting them directly.
 This can be achieved when both computers possess Ethernet jacks and wireless cards.
 Two computers running on wireless cards can also be connected via an ad-hoc network.
 The procedure is fairly long and possesses several limitations.

 There are much more options when files are shared.
 They move around efficiently locally.
 One way is by using Dropbox which enables people to use the LAN sync.
 This feature automatically figures the computer running on Dropbox can be installed on the same network rather than having to upload it first.
 The file is simply transferred over the LAN network to another computer.
-Apps like xender for pc can enable you to share files with up to 4 users simultaneously.

 The traditional USB devices can be used for data transfer between computers.
 However, most people are forced to carry out the transfer themselves.
 It is worth noting that physical connections remain the fastest way of transferring large amounts of data.
 A computer running on a USB 3.0 eSATA port has blazing transfer speeds.